ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 User-customized storage for vSAN configuration when the VMware vSAN component is selected:
 * Storage disk options of 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
-* Disk quantity options of 2, 4, 6, or 8
+* Disk quantity options of 2, 4, 6, 8, or 10

   Additionally, two cache disks of 960 GB are also ordered per host.

   3.8 TB SSD (Solid State Disk) drives are supported when they are made generally available in a data center.
   {:note}
-* High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 10 capacity disks.
+* High Performance with Intel Optane option: this option provides two extra capacity disk bays.
 This option depends on the CPU model.

 ## Technical specifications for vSphere cluster expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs}